 When you’ve written everything out, you can get up, shake it off, take a few deep breaths and write a letter to yourself from him.
 Say all the things you wish he would have said to you, such as; he really did love you, he’s sorry, he wishes you well.

 Play some sad music, call a friend, let yourself lay face down on the floor and totally ruin your makeup.
 Have at it.

-You can burn the things you wrote outside and release them to the four winds, then go back inside and get some Epsom salt or Himalayan salt.
+You can burn the things you wrote outside and release them to the four winds, then go back inside and get some Epsom salt and light a Himalayan salt lamp.
 Get into the shower and scrub yourself with the salt.
 Start with your neck and go down.
 Then run a hot bath and sit and soak.
 This can be very soothing.